After using a car radiator for heating and cooling a greenhouse for many years now, we thought it is time for an update.

 To control the temperature in our Geodesic Dome greenhouse, we used a Water Tank for passive temperature regulation and also an old car radiator for active heat exchange.
 Using a gas or electric heater can be costly.
 This recycled car radiator did the trick for us.

-Note: Here we share the idea, it is not a complete how to.
+Note: Here we share the idea, it is not a complete how-to.
 The idea is for tinkerers :).
-If you are one, you will appreciate this post, if you are not, just note that there is this possibility.
+If you are one of them, you will appreciate this article, if you are not, just note that there is this possibility or become a tinkerer.

 How does the Car Radiator Heating and Cooling work

-Materials Needed for an Radiator Heating and Cooling System
+Materials Needed for a Radiator Heating and Cooling System